Getting Started

 hevm exec

-Run an EVM computation using specified parameters, using an interactive debugger when --debug flag is given.
+Run an EVM computation using specified parameters.

-Usage: hevm exec [--code TEXT] [--calldata TEXT] [--address ADDR]
+Usage: hevm exec [--code TEXT] [--code-file STRING] [--calldata TEXT] [--address ADDR]

 [--caller ADDR] [--origin ADDR] [--coinbase ADDR]